-CATEGORY COLOUR OF APPLICATION FORM Following investors under Category I which are eligible to invest in the Bonds: As specified in the Tranche Prospectus(es) Public Financial Institutions, Statutory Corporations, Scheduled Commercial Banks, Co-operative Banks and Regional Rural Banks, which are authorised to invest in the Bonds; Provident Funds, Pension Funds, Superannuation Funds and Gratuity Fund, which are authorised to invest in the Bonds; Insurance companies registered with the IRDA; National Investment Fund and Mutual Funds.
+CATEGORY COLOUR OF APPLICATION FORM Following investors under Category I which are eligible to invest in the Bonds: As specified in the Tranche Prospectus(es) Public Financial Institutions, Statutory Corporations, Scheduled Commercial Banks, Co-operative Banks and Regional Rural Banks, which are authorised to invest in the Bonds; Provident Funds, Pension Funds, Superannuation Funds and Gratuity Fund, which are authorised to invest in the Bonds; Insurance companies registered with the IRDA; National Investment Fund; Mutual Funds; Companies; bodies corporate and societies registered under the applicable laws in India and authorised to invest in the Bonds; Public/private charitable/religious trusts which are authorised to invest in the Bonds; Scientific and/or industrial research organisations, which are authorised to invest in the Bonds; Partnership firms in the name of the partners; and Limited liability partnerships formed and registered under the provisions of the Limited Liability Partnership Act, 2008.
 All other category of Investors, eligible to invest in the Issue as not covered As specified in the Tranche Prospectus(es) above.